-HVAC companies should NOT use a virtual address in 2022.
-There’s no upside to risking your Google Business Profile suspension since it will account for at least 60% of your web traffic.
+HVAC companies should NOT use a virtual address.
+There’s no upside to risking your Google My Business suspension since it will account for at least 60% of your web traffic.
 Instead, you can list your address as a SAB (which will hide it publicly), or if you choose, you can publicly list your office address without designating it as a SAB.

-Attempting to expand your local SEO reach is something every HVAC company should try, but virtual offices are not allowed for Google Business Profile listings.
-Of course, not every GPB listing with a virtual address gets banned, but you are putting your company at risk should you move forward.
+Attempting to expand your local SEO reach is something every HVAC company should try, but virtual offices are not allowed for Google My Business listings.
+Of course, not every GMB listing with a virtual address gets banned, but you are putting your company at risk should you move forward.

 Google Guidelines on Virtual Offices